katekuzmina/Answers-for-Chapter-2/Answers+for+Chapter+2.md

 ght as well be at school at once .'
 However , she got up , and began to repeat age knew the meaning of it at all .
 However , ' jury - men ' would have done ju
 ```
-From this analysis, we can see that Lewis Carroll often used "however" in the sentence-initial position that might be considered innovative and unique for a book written in 1865.
+__ANSWER__:From this analysis, we can see that Lewis Carroll often used "however" in the sentence-initial position that might be considered innovative and unique for a book written in 1865.